 NIYC offers several employment, community, and youth programs.

-Our mission is to foster the self-determination of Indigenous people through: 1) economic sovereignty; 2) cultural flourishing; 3) political resilience; and 4) community well-being.
-We fulfill our mission through the delivery of programs that address at least one of these focus areas.
-NIYC is headquartered in Albuquerque, NM, and has field offices in Gallup and Farmington.
+The mission of the National Indian Youth Council, Inc., is to foster the self-determination of Indigenous people through: 1) economic sovereignty; 2) cultural flourishing; 3) political resilience; and 4) community well-being.